tamemo99/Risc-V-Emulator/README.md

   $ hu_risc-v_emu ./ProgrammPrimzahlen/instruction_mem.bin ./ProgrammPrimzahlen/data_mem.bin

 # Output:
-the Output should be the value in each register AND the primnumbers until 200.
+the Output should be the value in each register AND the prime numbers x with x < 200